From Surviving to Self-Discovery: My Journey Into Therapy

 One of the most common threads I see in therapy, especially in recovery, is shame.
 It’s that deep sense of “I’m not enough” that hides behind perfectionism, people-pleasing, or addiction.

-When we carry shame, we learn to wear masks, to show the world a version of ourselves we think will be accepted.
-Therapy gives us a space to take those masks off, gently, and discover who we really are underneath.
+When we carry shame, we learn to wear masks, showing the world a version of ourselves we think will be accepted.
+Therapy gives us a space to take those masks off gently and discover who we really are underneath.

 That’s where self-esteem begins, not in achieving more, but in accepting more of yourself.